caverac/agd-doc/tutorial.rst

 decomposition to compute the accuracy of the decomposition.
 The training process will then iteratively change the value of :math:`\alpha_{initial}` and recompute the decomposition until the process converges.
-Convergence is achieved when the reduced :math:`\chi^2` is less than 0.03 for at least 10 iterations.
+Convergence is achieved when the change between iterations of the reduced :math:`\chi^2` is less than 0.03 for at least 10 iterations.
 The accuracy of the decomposition associated with the converged value of :math:`\alpha` is a description of how well GaussPy can recover the true underlying decomposition.

 The above training dataset parameters were selected with the :ref:`multiple-gaussians-tutorial` in mind.
 As we saw in that example, the